MrMarsellus/dfcn-masternode-recovery-helper/README.md

 Goal: like mode 1, but with a curated trusted addnode list and optional PoSe-based banlist preparation.

-On top of mode 1:

-1. In this mode you can either use a prefilled `trusted_addnodes.txt` file or enter trusted addnodes manually when prompted.
+This mode uses a **two-phase restart** to ensure that addnode candidates are verified against a node that is already on the correct chain — not against a potentially stuck or forked local node.

+Detailed flow:

+**Phase 1 – Pre-stop preparation (RPC available)**

+1. Select trusted addnode source: prefilled `trusted_addnodes.txt` or manual entry via nano editor.
+2. Enter the reference block height of the correct chain (from explorer or a trusted node).
+3. Show current local status and service state.
+4. Create a backup of `defcon.conf`.
+5. Optional PoSe feature: evaluate live deterministic masternode state via `protx list registered true` and optionally prepare a temporary PoSe-based banlist.

+**Phase 2 – Stop and resync cleanup**

+6. Carefully stop daemon/service and verify that it is really stopped.
+7. Optionally remove the lockfile and delete selected recovery targets (resync cleanup).

+**Phase 3 – First restart and addnode verification**

+8. Start the daemon on the clean, resyncing chain (without managed addnodes).
+9. Wait for RPC to become available.
+10. Select addnode check mode (soft or hard).
-2. Random candidate selection, port checks and peer checks using `addnode ... onetry` + `getpeerinfo`.
+11. Random candidate selection, port checks and peer checks using `addnode ... onetry` + `getpeerinfo`.
-3. Optional hard/soft mode for addnode checks (multiple rounds, minimum number of successful checks).
+12. Optional hard/soft mode for addnode checks (multiple rounds, minimum number of successful checks).
-4. Show good vs. rejected addnodes.
+13. Show good vs. rejected addnodes.

+**Phase 4 – Write config and final restart**

-5. On confirmation: write a clearly separated helper block with verified addnodes into `defcon.conf`.
+14. On confirmation: write a clearly separated helper block with verified addnodes into `defcon.conf`.
-6. Carefully stop daemon/service, verify the stop, optionally remove lockfile and delete selected recovery targets, then restart (as in mode 1).
-7. Optional PoSe feature:
-   - Live evaluation via `protx list registered true` and display of problematic masternodes
-   - On confirmation: write `recovery_pose_bans.txt` (state `prepared`) and apply bans after restart using `setban` (state `applied`)
+15. Stop the daemon again (silent config-reload stop, same reliability as the cautious stop).
+16. Start the daemon with the verified addnode configuration active.

+**Phase 5 – Post-restart**

+17. If a PoSe banlist was prepared: apply temporary bans via `setban` after restart.
-8. Open the interactive sync monitoring menu until full sync is reached.
+18. Open the interactive sync monitoring menu until full sync is reached.
-9. Open the interactive ProTx readiness menu to re-check chain and peer quality before `protx update_service`.
+19. Open the interactive ProTx readiness menu to re-check chain and peer quality before `protx update_service`.
-10. Show the controller-wallet hint for `protx update_service`.
+20. Show the controller-wallet hint for `protx update_service`.

-This mode is intended for nodes that benefit from a curated peer set during recovery.
+This mode is intended for nodes that benefit from a curated peer set during recovery, and especially for nodes that were stuck on a wrong fork where pre-stop addnode checks would produce unreliable results.

 ## Mode 3 – Restore normal mode